You are here: Home > Our Attorneys

 Kathryn is licensed to practice in Pennsylvania and New Jersey.
 She is a member of the Pennsylvania and Montgomery Bar Associations.

-In 2007, Andrew earned a Bachelor of Arts degree in Political Science from Pennsylvania State University and is a 2010 graduate of Villanova University School of Law.
-While at Villanova, Andrew was an extern with Magistrate Judge Mary Pat Thynge of the Delaware District Court and with Judge James J. Fitzgerald, III of the Pennsylvania Superior Court.
-Andrew also interned at the Philadelphia District Attorney’s Office and provided legal services to indigent clients while at the Villanova Civil Justice Clinic.
+Continuing a three-generation legacy, Andy attended the Pennsylvania State University earning a political science degree.
+He then strayed from his lineage of doctors and nurses by attending law school at Villanova University.
+He served as an extern for Magistrate Judge Mary Pat Thynge of the Delaware District Court and Judge James J. Fitzgerald, III of the Pennsylvania Superior Court.
+Andy also interned at the Philadelphia District Attorney’s Office and represented indigent clients at the Villanova Civil Justice Clinic.

 Peter B. Rogers is an attorney licensed to practice law in Pennsylvania and New Jersey.